 This medication combination is used to relieve pain.
 However, if the client has an opioid dependency, these pain medications are not used due to their high potential for abuse and addiction.

+Naloxone is a full opioid antagonist, meaning it inhibits any substance’s effect on opioid receptors, including prescription and illegal opioids.
 It is a medicine used to rapidly reverse opioid overdose.
 Naloxone is used to avoid overdose deaths caused by opioid overdose.
 This medication is not used for the treatment of opioid use disorder.

-Receiving medication-assisted treatment from a West Palm Beach facility provides life-saving benefits during the detox process.
+Medication-assisted treatment from a West Palm Beach facility provides life-saving benefits during the detox process.
 Along with behavioral therapy and social support services, these recovery maintenance medications help you succeed by offering chances of:

 - Cost-effective treatment